mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 Validation combined automated checks with manual testing.
 Theme colors and SVG assets have dedicated validation, the shared effects infrastructure includes tests, and the QML skin has a startup smoke-test path in CI.
 These checks catch malformed assets, missing QML registrations, and regressions that are easy to overlook when the main focus is visual work.

 Manual testing focused on both color schemes, two- and four-deck layouts, different window sizes, high sampler counts, effects routing, library searches, track actions, and switching between the legacy skin and LateNight QML.
-The remaining issues in the triage list show where broader hardware, platform, display-scale, and accessibility testing is still needed.
+The remaining issues collected under the LateNight QML triage label point to areas where broader hardware, platform, display-scale, and accessibility testing is still needed.
+Representative issues and the full label are listed in the Future work and known issues section below.

 ## Trying LateNight QML